drivet/website/content/index.md

 my formative years in Toronto.
 I have a Bachelor's degree in Engineering from the Univerity of Toronto's Engineering Science program.

-I guess my main hobby would be programming, but I also enjoy writing, reading and cooking.
+I suppose my main hobby would be programming, but I also enjoy writing, reading and cooking.
 Oh, and mixing drinks.
 You can blame Mad Men for that.